ravaioli/solarpunk-mandala/docs/core-model/09-compatible-frameworks-matrix.md

 This integration follows a core principle: **The Mandala provides the "why" (ontology) and the "shape" (epistemic geometry); compatible frameworks provide specialized "hows" (methodologies)** for navigating specific challenges within that larger field.

+## 🔗 The Web of Meaning

+*We've explored our internal framework (00-08).
+Now we look outward: how does this connect to other systems of thought and action?*

+**Metaphor:** If the Solarpunk Mandala is one language, this matrix shows translation guides to other languages.

+**Before Reading:** What's another framework or philosophy that has deeply influenced you?

 ## 1. Frameworks Aligned with Tesseract Geometry

 These frameworks share the Mandala's fundamental understanding of reality as relational, complex, and multi-dimensional.